Deidara6026/Telegram-GSheets-Member-Tracker/readme.md

 ## README

-This code is a Python script that utilizes the `telebot` library to create a Telegram bot.
-The bot performs various functions related to managing users in Telegram groups.
+This is a Python script that utilizes the `pytelegrambotapi` library to create a Telegram bot.
+The bot performs various functions related to managing users in Telegram groups based on their status tracked by a Google sheet.

 ### Functions